KSDeshappriya/Easy-Translator--vscode-extension-/README.md

 ## 📝 License

-This extension is released under the MIT License.
+This extension is released under the CC BY-NC 4.0 License.
 Delve into the [LICENSE](LICENSE.MD) file for a deeper understanding.

 ## 🧑‍💻 Author